French watchdog fines Merck, Reckitt in Subutex generics dispute

-It also handed out a fine of 414,000 euros to parent Merck and another of 318,000 euros to British supplier Reckitt Benckiser for anti-competitive behavior in staging the campaign in late 2005.
+It also handed out a fine of 414,000 euros to parent Merck and another of 318,000 euros to British supplier Reckitt Benckiser for anti-competitive behaviour in staging the campaign in late 2005.

 The decision follows a complaint filed by Actavis-owned generics maker Arrow Generiques against Schering Plough’s communication practices towards pharmacists, which the watchdog said aimed to discourage them from ordering generic versions of Subutex, also known as buprenorphine.